dmitryilyin/telegraf/plugins/inputs/burrow/README.md

 - burrow_group_summary (one event per each consumer group)
   - status (string)
   - status_code (1..6, see Partition status mappings)

-  // those fields present only when maxlag is present and not null
   - maxlag.topic (string)
   - maxlag.partition (int32)
   - maxlag.status (string)